 “Is she gonna ask me about the big test that I was worried about?
 She’d better, or I’m gonna be pissed.”

 Perhaps because it’s still hard for me, even as a grown, feminist woman, to seem “demanding.”
-Maybe because I am usually so easygoing that I feel somehow defective when I’m having a day that goes otherwise.
+Maybe because I am usually so easygoing that I feel somehow defective when I require attention.
 It certainly isn’t because Kumail wouldn’t have been willing or able to do anything I asked of him—he just didn’t know what I wanted.
 Because I didn’t tell him.
-Thus damning myself to an evening with no pho, no comfort, and an even lamer feeling in my gut.
+Thus damning myself to an evening with no pho, no comfort, and an even worse feeling in my gut.
 It was a self-fulfilling prophecy.

-Now, I can hear some of you saying, “But doesn’t it take the magic out of things if you have to tell someone how to treat you?”
-Shouldn’t they just know?
+Now, I can hear some of you saying, “But doesn’t it take the magic out of things if you have to tell someone how to treat you?
+Shouldn’t they just know?”
 And that’s a nice thought, especially for those of us who tend to do a lot of heavy lifting in our relationships (whether it’s necessary or not), but nope—no one can be expected to just know every thought and feeling in your head!
-And if psychic powers are the cost of admission to knowing you, you’re going to end up awfully lonely.
+And if psychic powers are the cost of admission to knowing you, you’re going to be awfully lonely.

-If you’re like me, and have a hard time seeming “high maintenance,” remember that the person you’re in a relationship with is there because they care about you and want to be around you.
+If you, like me, have a hard time seeming “high maintenance,” remember that the person you’re in a relationship with is there because they care about you and want to be around you.
 Having days when you need more attention than usual is fine.
 Expecting that someone else will know when those days are is not.
-Even if you are soulmates/best friends/mother and daughter, that does not mean that you can anticipate every single want and need from the other person.
-And if you take the plunge and actually ask for what you want, how much warmer and fuzzier it is to have someone listen to you and then do what you request, just because it makes you happy?
-Sure, someone can eventually learn that if you say “I’ve had a bad day” they should immediately offer you a hug, but that takes time, and it’s never 100%.
+Even if you are soulmates/best friends/parent and child, that does not mean that you can anticipate the other person’s every single want and need.
+And if you take the plunge and actually ask for what you want, how much warmer and fuzzier is it to have someone listen to you and then do what you request, just because it makes you happy?
+Sure, someone can eventually learn that if you say, “I’ve had a bad day,” they should immediately offer you a hug, but that takes time, and it’s never 100 percent.
 Communicating with someone is way preferable to presenting them with a test they cannot pass, a mystery that can’t be unraveled, and thus making sure that they constantly fail to meet your expectations.